 All grills can do this, but kamado grills do it especially well.
-All you really need to do to turn your Big Green Egg or similar kamado style grill into a lean, mean, pizza cooking machine is to get yourself a suitably sized pizza stone and get to work!
+All you really need to do to turn your Big Green Egg or similar kamado style grill into a lean, mean, pizza cooking machine is to get yourself a suitably sized pizza stone for crispy crust and get to work!

 This particular pizza stone by Cast Elegance is a great example of what to look for.
 It’s satisfyingly thick, with a good size (choice of 14” and 16” rounds, depending on the size of your kamado grill) and very solid Thermarite construction; a variant of the standard cordierite material most pizza stones are made of with extra heat tempering to make it resistant to heat shock.

 It’s very difficult to do better than this simple but effective pizza stone, and I’d only recommend against getting it if your kamado grill doesn’t fit either of these sizes for whatever reason.

 Compatible with most kamado grills.

 Thick and sturdy construction.

 Heat treated for better longevity and resistance to heat shock.